Dimitrios-Kafetzis/RNN-Transformer-DDoS-Detection-Comparison/README.md

-# DoS_Attacks_Detector
+# RNN-Transformer-DDoS-Detection-Comparison

-A comparative framework for real-time, resource-efficient detection of transport-layer DDoS attacks in IoT/5G networks.
+A systematic comparison of RNN and Transformer architectures for detecting transport-layer DDoS attacks in resource-constrained IoT/5G environments.

 ## Overview